 - One or more routes to reach your home without going through major road-blocks, stopping points or iconic landmarks prone to rioting or looting.

-- One or more routes you can use for scavenging if it comes to it
+- You also need one or more routes you can use for scavenging if it comes to it

 - One or more routes to escape if you are forced to

 Related reading: How to hunker down and survive

 - One or more routes to rendezvous points (if any other people are expected to join your party)

 - A safe path (or more) to observation points

 - An alternative route (or more) to your bug out location